 Autonomous Execution

 This is the quality that most distinguishes a remote hire who works from one who creates work.
-An autonomous Senior Accountant:
+An autonomous Senior Accountant identifies what needs to be done without being prompted, flags issues before you discover them, makes judgment calls within their scope and documents them, and delivers on time without needing check-ins.

-What to assess: Ask about their current working style.
-"How do you manage your close calendar?
+Ask about their working style: "How do you manage your close calendar?
 How do you communicate with your manager when something comes up that requires a decision?"
 Strong candidates describe a structured, self-directed approach.
-Watch for candidates who describe needing frequent direction or whose "communication" examples involve asking for help rather than delivering solutions.
+Watch for candidates who describe needing frequent direction, or whose communication examples involve asking for help rather than delivering solutions.

 Communication Quality

-Remote accounting work is communication-dependent in a way that in-office work is not.
+Remote accounting work is communication-dependent in ways that in-office work isn't.
 When something goes wrong, you need to know immediately.
 When there's ambiguity, you need a clear question, not a missed deadline.
-When a process change is needed, you need a recommendation, not silence.

-- Proactiveness signals: Ask: "Tell me about a time you identified a problem in your accounting function before anyone else did.
+Ask: "Tell me about a time you identified a problem in your accounting function before anyone else did.
 What did you do?"
-Strong candidates have a story.
-Candidates who struggle with this question may be reactive by default.
+Strong candidates have a specific story.
+Candidates who struggle with this tend to be reactive by default.

 Process Ownership Mindset

 A Senior Accountant who executes tasks is useful.
-A Senior Accountant who owns processes is transformational.
-The difference is whether they think in terms of "doing the close" or "owning the close" – which includes identifying what needs to improve, documenting what they do, and thinking about how to make it faster and more accurate next month.
+One who owns processes – who identifies what needs to improve, documents what they do, and thinks about how to make the next close faster and more accurate – is a different kind of hire.

-What to assess: Ask about process improvements they've made in previous roles.
-"Tell me about a process you inherited that wasn't working well and what you changed."
-Strong candidates have concrete examples – a reconciliation template they built, a close checklist they developed, an error they caught and systematized a control around.
-Candidates who can't point to a process improvement they've driven are likely task executors, not process owners.
+Ask about process improvements they've made in previous roles: "Tell me about a process you inherited that wasn't working well and what you changed."
+Strong candidates have concrete examples – a reconciliation template they built, a close checklist they developed, an error they caught and built a control around.
+Candidates who can't point to a process improvement they've driven have likely been in execution-only roles.

 Vague answers to technical questions

-If a candidate describes their role in your target area (NetSuite, revenue recognition, multi-entity close) in generalities without specifics, assume the experience is shallower than the resume suggests.
+If a candidate describes experience with your target area in generalities without specifics, assume the experience is shallower than the resume suggests.

-Candidates who describe waiting to be told what to work on, or whose answers to "what do you do when you get stuck?" involve asking their manager, are signaling a management burden you don't want remotely.
+Candidates who describe waiting to be told what to work on, or whose answers to "what do you do when you get stuck?" involve asking their manager, signal a management burden you don't want in a remote hire.

-Senior accountants who have been in the field for 5+ years and cannot identify a meaningful process improvement they've driven have likely been in execution-only roles that don't match what growing companies need.
+Senior Accountants with five-plus years who can't identify a meaningful process improvement they've driven have likely been in execution-only roles.

-If a candidate is unclear about their overlap with US business hours, clarify this explicitly before moving forward.
-Close cycles and time-sensitive processes require reliable availability windows.
+If a candidate is vague about overlap with US business hours, clarify this before moving forward.
+Close cycles require reliable availability windows.

 References who hedge on autonomy

-If a reference's description of the candidate's working style includes phrases like "worked best with clear direction" or "needed regular check-ins," this is a real signal for a remote role.
+Phrases like "worked best with clear direction" or "needed regular check-ins" are real signals for a remote role.

 How MAVI Filters for All of This Before You See a Candidate